scroll-tech/scroll-prover/README.md

 ### Testing

-`make test-agg` is the main testing entry point for the multi-level circuit constraint system of scroll-zkevm.
+`make test-chunk-prove` is the main testing entry point for the multi-level circuit constraint system of scroll-zkevm.
 Developers can understand how the system works by reading the codes of this test.

-Besides, `make test-super-trace` can be used to test the first-level circuit.
+Besides, `make test-inner-prove` can be used to test the first-level circuit.

 ### Binaries